gustaavv/SecureCloudInspector/README.md

 # Why C#?

-I have a good knowledge of Python and Java before.
+I have a good knowledge of Python and Java before developing this project.
+But Python lacks performance and Java is hard to use when developing GUI;

-- Python lacks performance;
-- Java is hard to use when developing GUI;

-While C#

-- Have good performance;
-- Coding experience is better than Java;
-- Easier to develop a GUI program (it seems so);
+C# have good performances and it is way better than Java in terms of developing a Windows program, developing a GUI program (it seems so) and coding experience;

-Since C# resembles Java, it is easy for me to learn.
-I think it's a good opportunity to practice coding in C#.
+Since C# resembles Java, it's a good opportunity for me to practice coding in C#.